-Although the constitution provides for an independent judiciary, the amir, based on recommendations from the Supreme Judicial Council, appoints all judges, who retain their positions at his discretion.
+Although the constitution provides for an independent judiciary, the emir, based on recommendations from the Supreme Judicial Council, appoints all judges, who retain their positions at his discretion.
 Foreign detainees had access to the legal system, although some complained of opaque legal procedures and complications, mostly stemming from language barriers.
 Foreign nationals did not uniformly receive translations of legal proceedings, although interpretation was generally provided within courtrooms.
+In December 2021 the Court of Appeal upheld the conviction against Jordanian national Abdullah Ibhais, former communications director for the country's 2022 men's FIFA (Federation international de football association) World Cup organizers, the Supreme Committee for Delivery and Legacy, on charges of misusing public funds.
+Ibhais received a three-year sentence.
+He claimed that the trial was in retaliation for his internal criticism of the handling of a migrant workers' strike in August 2019.
+Ibhais said his interrogators deprived him of the right to consult a lawyer and coerced him to sign a confession statement.
+International human rights organizations considered the trial unfair and retaliatory.

 The government established the Labor Dispute Settlement Committees in 2018 to increase the efficiency and speed of decision making in the overloaded labor courts and included court translators at all hearings.
 The existence of these committees reportedly has not shortened the time from complaint to resolution, nor has the Supreme Judicial Council's 2020 establishment of a branch of the Enforcement Court to facilitate implementation of the committees' verdicts.
-Some employers facing lawsuits from non-Qatari employees were able to have plaintiffs deported before a trial could take place.
+Some employers facing lawsuits from non-Qatari employees were able to avoid justice by filing false absconding charges and canceling work contracts, causing workers to lose their legal status.
+This lack of sponsorship opened workers to deportation before a civil trial could take place.